 Contact the responsible officer or alternate responsible officer of your J-1 Exchange Visitor Program 2 months before your authorized stay expires.

 If your sponsor is WSU, proceed through the following steps:

-- Ask your academic advisor to complete the Request for Program Extension form (pdf) once you submit your request in myPassport
+- Ask your academic advisor to complete the Request for Program Extension form in myPassport

 - Upload the following documents to myPassport:

 - Supporting financial documentation (e.g., bank statement, sponsor’s letter, public access file, etc.)

 - Proof of medical insurance coverage for the period of the extension

 The responsible officer or alternate responsible officer will issue a new Form DS-2019 for the period requested.

 When notified, come to the Office of International Programs International Student and Scholar Services office (Bryan Hall 206) to sign and pick up your new DS-2019.